Ludds/IMPROVING-THE-PERFORMANCE-OF-DCGAN-ON-SYNTHESIZING-IMAGES-WITH-A-DEEP-NEURO-FUZZY-NETWORK/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a bachelor thesis which focus was to improve the performance of the machine learning framework GAN by replacing the discriminator with a neuro-fuzzy network.
+This is a bachelor thesis whose focus was to improve the performance of the machine learning framework GAN by replacing the discriminator with a neuro-fuzzy network.
 This is due to the fact that neuro-fuzzy networks perform similarly to problems that correspond to that of a discriminator in a GAN framework.
 <br/>
 The full paper can be found here: [http://urn.kb.se/resolve?urn=urn:nbn:se:mdh:diva-57238](http://urn.kb.se/resolve?urn=urn:nbn:se:mdh:diva-57238)